Hurricane Rita: Mass evacuation

 On Wednesday, Houston mayor Bill White urged residents to evacuate the city, telling residents, "Don't wait; the time for waiting is over," reminding residents of the disaster in New Orleans.
 After heavy traffic snarled roads leading out of town and gas shortages left numerous vehicles stranded, Mayor White backed off his earlier statement with, "If you're not in the evacuation zone, follow the news," advising people to use common sense.
-However, by 3:00 p.m. that afternoon, the freeway system in Houston was at a stand-still.
+However, by 3:00 p.m. that afternoon, the freeway system in Houston was at a standstill.

 To the east of Houston, officials had set up evacuation routes in response to the slow evacuation of residents prior to Hurricane Lili.
 During the Rita evacuation, these preparations and their execution were overwhelmed by the enormous and unprecedented number of people fleeing from the Houston area prior to the departure of local residents.
 By the time Jefferson County began their mandatory evacuation, local roads were already full of Houstonians.
 Traffic on designated evacuation routes was forced to go far slower than the speeds experienced with any previous hurricane.

 By late Thursday (22nd) morning, the contraflow lanes had been ordered opened after officials determined that the state's highway system had become gridlocked.
 The Texas Department of Transportation was unprepared to execute such a large-scale evacuation.
 Coordination and implementation of the contraflow plan took 8 to 10 hours as inbound traffic was forced to exit.
 Police were stationed to assist with traffic flow.
 Evacuees fought traffic Wednesday afternoon through mid-day Friday, moving only a fraction of the normal distance expected.
 Average travel times to Dallas were 24–36 hours, travel times to Austin were 12–18 hours and travel times to San Antonio were 10–16 hours, depending on the point of departure in Houston.
 Many motorists ran out of gas or experienced breakdowns in temperatures that neared 100 °F. Traffic volumes did not ease for nearly 48 hours as more than three million residents evacuated the area in advance of the storm.